razee-io/Razee/README.md

     - `debug`: Retrieves all configuration data of a Kubernetes resource, including environment variables and the `data` section of config maps and secrets.
 This information might include sensitive information so use this option with care.

 2. Add the `razee/watch-resource` label to the **labels** section of all Kubernetes resources that you want to monitor and specify the information detail level.
 For example, if you want to monitor a Kubernetes deployment, use the following command.
-After you add the label to your resource, Watch Keeper automatically scans your resource and sends data to the RazeeDash API.
+After you add the label to your resource, Watch Keeper automatically scans your resource and sends data to the Razeedash API.
 Then, your resource is scanned once every hour.
 In addition, Watch Keeper adds a Kubernetes event watcher to your resource so that Watch Keeper is notified by Kubernetes when the configuration of your resource changes.

    ```bash
    kubectl edit deployment <deployment_name>